-The election of Mayor for the West Midlands Combined Authority (WMCA) will take place on Thursday 4 May 2017.
+The election of Mayor for the West Midlands Combined Authority (WMCA) will take place on Thursday 2 May 2024.
 The Mayor will be directly elected by voters from the seven local authorities that make up the combined authority area.

 All polling stations across the West Midlands are open on polling day from 7am until 10pm.

 If you are registered and entitled to vote then you will receive a poll card before the election telling you where to vote.

 When you arrive at the polling station, staff will ask you to confirm your name and address.
 They will then check that you are registered and hand you a ballot paper.
 They can also help you understand how to fill in your ballot paper.

 If you would like to find out your polling station, you can contact your local Electoral Services Office.

 Anyone who is registered and eligible to vote can apply for a postal vote at this election.
 Many people choose to vote by post if they are away from home on polling day, or if they have difficulty in getting to their local polling station.

 The deadline to apply for a postal vote at this election is 5pm on Wednesday 17 April.
 You can apply to vote by post online Alternatively you can obtain an application form from your local Electoral Services Office

 If you apply to vote by post then your ballot papers will be sent through the post to you, along with a postal voter’s statement (which requires your signature and date of birth), instructions on how to complete and return your postal vote, and a freepost envelope in which to return it.